彭心儀 特聘教授

 National Tsing Hua University

 Professor Peng has served on the Executive Council (2012-2020) and as Executive Vice President (2016-2020) of the Society of International Economic Law (SIEL).
 She is a founding Steering Committee Member of the Asian International Economic Network (AIELN), a founding Steering Committee Member of the Jean Monnet Network in Trade and Investment in Services Associates (TIISA), and a member of the Asian WTO Research Network (AWRN).
 She authored the case for the 6th ELSA WTO Moot Court Competition (now the John H. Jackson Moot Court Competition).
-She is an Editorial Board Member of the World Trade Review and Asia Pacific Law Review.
+She is currently an Editorial Board Member of the World Trade Review, Asia Pacific Law Review, and the Journal of World Investment & Trade.

 Representative Publications